Employer of Record Hong Kong | Complete Guide 2026

 How much does EOR service cost in Hong Kong?

-EOR costs typically range from USD 288 to USD 800.
+EOR costs typically range from $298 to $800.
 Many providers offer volume discounts for multiple employees and all-inclusive pricing covering payroll, benefits, compliance, and support services.

 How long does it take to hire through an EOR?